External academic affiliates

 Santa Clara University

-A former Canadian Studies Sproul Fellow, Dr. Wigmore teaches North American social and political history with a focus on the US-Canada borderlands.
+A former Canadian Studies Sproul Fellow, Professor Wigmore teaches North American social and political history with a focus on the US-Canada borderlands.